Christian nationalism on the rise in some GOP campaigns

 Some of Idaho’s Republican primaries for the Legislature were won by candidates touting Christian values or sharing priorities with Christian nationalists, such as sports bans for transgender athletes.
 U.S. Rep. Marjorie Taylor Greene, R-Ga., who uses biblical phrasing to “be a watchman on the wall” against those seeking to “destroy our faith,” easily won her primary.

-Watchers of Christian nationalism consider Mastriaono's win — in a rout, with 44% in a crowded field despite opposition from the state party establishment — by far the highest-profile victory for the movement.
+Watchers of Christian nationalism consider Mastriano’s win – in a rout, with 44% in a crowded field despite opposition from the state party establishment – by far the highest-profile victory for the movement.

 Mastriano has called the separation of church and state a “myth.”